gmcfall/portfolio/index.md

 you manage server-side data from *Firebase Auth* and *Firestore*, plus client-side state that you control.

-React, Redux, and Firebase has been my preferred front-end stack for years.
+React, Redux, and Firebase had been my preferred front-end stack for years.
 But the combination of Firebase with Redux has some pain points.
 Compared to other frameworks, it requires more effort to implement new features, even when streamlined with Redux-Toolkit.
 Furthermore, the typical design